waste-of-kindergarten/xpython37-v0.1/python/Doc/library/multiprocessing.rst

    .. method:: starmap(func, iterable[, chunksize])

-      Like :meth:`map` except that the elements of the *iterable* are expected to be iterables that are unpacked as arguments.
+      Like :meth:`~multiprocessing.pool.Pool.map` except that the
+      elements of the *iterable* are expected to be iterables that are unpacked as arguments.

       Hence an *iterable* of ``[(1,2), (3, 4)]`` results in ``[func(1,2),
       func(3,4)]``.